J. C. Nichols: Subdivision development

 Nichols called his method for establishing residential subdivisions "planning for permanence", for his objective was to "develop whole residential neighborhoods that would attract an element of people who desired a better way of life, a nicer place to live and would be willing to work in order to keep it better".
-His philosophy about subdivision planning greatly influenced other developments in the United States, including Beverly Hills, the Westwood neighborhood of Los Angeles, Highland Park, Texas, and the River Oaks neighborhood in Houston, Texas.
+His philosophy about subdivision planning greatly influenced other developments in the United States, including the Beverly Hills and Westwood neighborhoods of Los Angeles, Highland Park neighborhood of Dallas, and the River Oaks neighborhood in Houston, Texas.

 Nichols advocated preservation of trees and natural contours, while proscribing gridiron street networks.
 His Country Club District in Kansas City placed many restrictions on the use of property within the subdivision, which Nichols believed made the lots more valuable to potential homeowners.
 His advertisements promoted permanence.
 All homeowners were required to belong to the Country Club District's homeowners association, which monitored how well homeowners maintained their lawns, but also provided services like garbage collection and street cleaning.
 Builders were required to observe large minimum lot sizes and large setbacks from the street.
 Nichols also imposed racially based covenants on all properties in the Country Club District.